With vaccinations expanded to those 16 and older, some take advantage, overcome fears

 The area is largely African-American, census data show, and other areas nearby in Mid-City or near downtown Baton Rouge show an even lower share of the population is vaccinated, at half or less than half the parishwide percentage of nearly 16%, state data show.

-Dr. Gregory Garner, chief medical officer of CareSouth, a federally qualified health clinic with a handful of locations in the Baton Rouge area, said he has seen a shift in a willingness among older residents to receive the vaccine, but that shift in attitude largely hasn't penetrated younger demographic groups.
+Dr. Gregory Garner, chief medical officer of CareSouth, a federally qualified health center with a handful of locations in the Baton Rouge area, said he has seen a shift in the willingness among older residents to receive the vaccine, but that shift in attitude largely hasn't penetrated younger demographic groups.

 "If you're with the 50-and-older age group, the hesitancy has gone down after seeing more people get the shot and not having any adverse reactions.
 That 40-and-under group?
 It's the same," Garner said.